Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :tparam ComputeEigenvectors: If true, the eigenvectors will overwrite the :code:`A` matrix.
     :tparam AType: The type of the matrix.
     :tparam WType: The type of the vector.

+    :throws rank_error: If the inputs have the wrong ranks.
+The A tensor needs to be rank-2 and the W tensor needs to be rank-1.
+    :throws dimension_error: If the matrix input is not square.
+    :throws tensor_compat_error: If the length of the eigenvalue vector does not have the same size as the number of rows in the matrix.
+    :throws std::invalid_argument: If values passed to internal functions were invalid.
+This is often due to passing uninitialized or zero-size tensors.
+    :throws std::runtime_error: If the eigenvalue algorithm fails to converge.

     .. versionadded:: 1.0.0